FaustoC/rtfam/docs/martell/a need for vengeance and coordinated plotting.md

 ---
-title: A Need for Vengeance & Coordinated Plotting
+title: A Need for Vengeance and Coordinated Plotting
 tags:
   - A Need for Vengeance
   - Coordinated Plotting

 ---

-# A Need for Vengeance & Coordinated Plotting
+# A Need for Vengeance and Coordinated Plotting

 ## You are the active player